Skip to Content

 Read More about Crispy Zucchini Fritters That Won’t Fall Apart

-Quick Summary: A fresh summer dinner salad with rotisserie chicken, blueberries, and a tangy white wine vinaigrette.
+Quick Summary: A fresh summer dinner salad with rotisserie chicken (or homemade cooked chicken), blueberries, and a tangy white wine vinaigrette.
 No cooking required.
 Perfect for busy weeknights or when it’s too hot to turn on the stove.
-Prep: 20 min | Serves: 5 Jump To: RECIPE | Blueberries and Savory Recipes | Ingredients | How to Make It? …
+Prep: 20 min | Serves: 5 Jump To: RECIPE | Blueberries and Savory Recipes | Ingredients | …

-Read More about Chicken and Blueberry Chopped Salad: No Cook Recipe
+Read More about Blueberry-Chicken Chopped Salad Recipe

 Italian-Style Asparagus Spears: Baked or Fried